Offshore drilling worker

 What it's like

+You'll be part of a skilled team that manages and operates drilling equipment on offshore facilities such as oil or gas rigs or drilling platforms.
 Increasingly, your skills will be used in energy transition, renewables and new technologies such as carbon capture and storage.

-Control operations on the drill floor
+controlling operations on the drill floor

-Oversee assembly of the drilling tools and connect sections of the drill pipe
+overseeing the assembly of the drilling tools and connect sections of the drill pipe

-Keep records of the drilling process
+maintaining records of the drilling process

-Make sure that the whole team follows health and safety rules
+making sure that the whole team follows health and safety rules

 As an assistant driller it would be your job to coordinate the activities on the drill floor.
 For example, you would pass on instructions and information from the driller to the rest of the drilling team.

-Maintain the derrick
+maintaining the derrick

-Operate the lifting and hoisting machinery to position the drill
+operating the lifting and hoisting machinery

-Control and maintain mud pumps
+controlling and maintaining mud pumps

-Supervise mud pump operators
+supervising mud pimp operators

 Hours